-If you or any other covered dependents have primary coverage (see "Which Plan Is Primary" on page 6) under any other group medical or group dental benefits/plans, your Company-sponsored Medical, Dental and Vision Insurance Benefits will coordinate to avoid duplication of payment for the same expenses.
+If you or any other covered dependents have primary coverage (see "Which Plan Is Primary" in this section) under any other group medical or group dental benefits/plans, your Company-sponsored Medical, Dental and Vision Insurance Benefits will coordinate to avoid duplication of payment for the same expenses.
 The benefit program will take into account all payments you have received under any other benefits/plans, and will only supplement those payments up to the amount you would have received if your Company-sponsored Medical, Dental and Vision Insurance Benefits were your only coverage.

 For example, if your dependent is covered by another benefit/plan and the Value Plus Option is his or her secondary coverage, the Value Plus Option pays only up to the maximum benefit amount payable under the Value Plus Option, and only after the primary benefit/plan has paid.
-The maximum benefit payable depends on whether the in-network or out-of-network providers are used.